Self-calibrating optical galaxy cluster selection bias using cluster, galaxy, and shear cross-correlations: Cluster correlation function observables

 Averaging over the solid green curves above 10 $\hiMpc$, we obtain $\bg\approx 1.62$.
 The bias is approximately scale-independent above 2 $\hiMpc$.
 Similarly, averaging over the blue and orange above 10 $\hiMpc$ gives $\bh \approx 4$.
 In the right panels, we apply the same procedure to cluster observables.
+We add horizontal dotted lines to indicate the large-scale bias values.

-We apply the same procedure (mass cut, abundance matching, and {\sc Corrfunc} pair counts) to the projected correlations $\wp(\rp)$.
-We count the pairs of observables in each ($\rp$, $\pi$) bin and integrate $\xi$ up to $\pimax = 100~\hiMpc$ (see equation~\ref{eqn:wp_xi}).
-Fig.~\ref{fig:wp} presents the correlation functions of haloes and clusters, cross-correlated with galaxies and matter.
+We apply the same procedure (mass cut, abundance matching, and {\sc Corrfunc} pair counts) to calculate the projected correlation functions $\wp(\rp)$, which are presented in Fig.~\ref{fig:wp}.

 From Figs.~\ref{fig:xi} and \ref{fig:wp}, we obtain 4 halo bias and cluster bias values (also summarised in Table~\ref{tab:bias}): \begin{itemize} \item $b_{\rm h,3D}$: 3.89 (from $\xi$) \item $b_{\rm c,3D}$: 4.06 (from $\xi$) \item $b_{\rm h,2D}$: 3.97 (from $\wp$) \item $b_{\rm c,2D}$: 4.07 (from $\wp$) \end{itemize} The halo bias values inferred from $\xi$ and $\wp$ ($b_{\rm h,3D}$ and $b_{\rm h,2D}$) are consistent with each other, indicating that our calculations are self-consistent and that the linear bias model can be applied to our projected correlation functions.
-We also include the mean mass of our halo and cluster samples averaged over all 20 phases in Table \ref{tab:bias}.
-The cluster sample has a lower mean mass due to the scatter in the richness--mass relation which preferentially selects low mass haloes in high density environments into the cluster sample.
+We also include the mean mass of our halo and cluster samples averaged over all 20 phases in Table~\ref{tab:bias}.
+The cluster sample has a lower mean mass due to the scatter in the richness--mass relation and the steepness of the mass function.

-Focusing first on the halo bias and cluster bias from $\xi$ ($b_{\rm h,3D}$ and $b_{\rm c,3D}$) we observe that $b_{\rm h,3D} < b_{\rm c,3D} $.
+Focusing first on the halo bias and cluster bias from $\xi$ ($b_{\rm h,3D}$ and $b_{\rm c,3D}$), we observe that $b_{\rm h,3D} < b_{\rm c,3D} $.
 Given that the latter has a lower mean mass, we would expect a lower bias.
 However, our results show that the latter has a higher bias despite the lower mean mass.
 This indicates that the cluster selection bias is already present in the 3D, non-projected correlation functions.
 Our mock cluster catalogues are constructed by counts-in-cylinders along the line of sight, and therefore we expect a line-of-sight boost in the correlation function.
 The spherically-averaged 3D correlation function does not eliminate this boost and still exhibits selection bias.